 TPR is required to issue Codes of Practice on certain statutory requirements.
 TPR also has the power to issue Codes on other matters if it wishes to do so.
 TPR's Codes contain practical guidance on what trustees should do to comply with the relevant statutory requirements and they also set out the standards that TPR expects trustees to maintain.
 To date, TPR has issued sixteen Codes on issues such as scheme funding, TKU, notifiable events and reporting breaches of the law.
-The Codes are available on TPR's website (www. thepensionsregulator.gov.uk).
-A list of all Codes that have been issued to date is contained in Appendix B. The most recent being on Collective Defined Contribution in force from 1 August 2022.
+The Codes are available on TPR's website (www.thepensionsregulator.gov.uk).
+A list of all Codes that have been issued to date is contained in Appendix B. The most recent being - The Pensions Regulator's General Code of Practice which was published in January 2024.
 A Code of Practice is not a statement of law and there is no direct sanction for breach of a Code.
 However, a Court or Tribunal will take any relevant Codes of Practice into account when considering whether trustees have fulfilled their legal obligations.